gmxavier/turu/README.md

 ## Introduction 🎯

-A Python collection of PID tuning rules.
+A library of PID tuning rules.

 ## Instalation ⏯️